Hinamoooon/MENP/README.md

 ## Reference
 We ask you to cite the following paper when you publish results obtained with MENP.
-**Tatsuki Hinamto and Minoru Fujii "MENP: An Open-Source MATLAB Implementation of Multipole Expansion for Applications in Nanophotonics", in preparation**
+**Tatsuki Hinamto and Minoru Fujii "MENP: An Open-Source MATLAB Implementation of Multipole Expansion for Applications in Nanophotonics", [arXiv:2011.03661](https://arxiv.org/abs/2011.03661)**

 ## Supplementary references to implemented formulation
 [1] Alaee, R.; Rockstuhl, C.; Fernandez-Corbaton, I. An Electromagnetic Multipole Expansion beyond the Long-Wavelength Approximation.
 [Opt.
 Commun.
 2018, 407, 17–21.](https://www.sciencedirect.com/science/article/pii/S003040181730754X)